plexguide/Unraid_Intel-ARC_Deployment/README.md

 This requires Unraid 7.0 (which is in beta at this time).
 I have an AMD 7900 - 3 Intel ARC Cards - 64GB DDR5 RAM - Two 4TB NVME Drives - 350+ TB of drives running many Docker containers and have zero problems.
 I run no VMs nor any passthrough (which always complicates things).
 Remember, it's always at your own risk.

 **Apple TV Users: ** Force Apple TV to Play AV1 Natively!
-Yes, no transcoding from the GPU @ https://github.com/plexguide/AV1-AppleTV
+No Transcoding from the GPU @ https://github.com/plexguide/AV1-AppleTV

 ---